gerbrand/gwt-dynatablerf-spring/README.md

 gwt-dynatablerf-spring
 ======================

-GWTProject's dynatable example using requestfactory and spring
+GWTProject's dynatable example adapted to use Spring and JPA/Hibernate to persist data.